-The center of our Milky Way galaxy is about twenty-five thousand light years from Earth, in the direction of the constellation Sagittarius.
-At the core of the galaxy is a supermassive black hole with about four million solar-masses of material and around it, within a volume just a few light-years in radius, orbit hundreds of massive stars and probably hundreds of thousands of smaller, harder to detect stars.
+The center of our Milky Way galaxy is about twenty-five thousand light-years from Earth, in the direction of the constellation Sagittarius.
+At the core of the galaxy is a supermassive black hole with about four million solar masses of material and around it, within a volume just a few light-years in radius, orbit hundreds of massive stars and probably hundreds of thousands of smaller, harder to detect stars.
 The whole region is invisible to us in optical light because of the extensive amounts of absorbing, intervening dust.
-Other wavelengths, however, including the infrared, radio, and energetic X-rays, can penetrate the veiling material and enable us to study this unique environment.
+Other wavelengths, however, including infrared, radio, and energetic X-rays, can penetrate the veiling material and enable us to study this unique environment.

 The supermassive black hole at a galaxy’s center is expected gradually to accumulate many small, stellar-mass black holes around it.
 In the case of our own galaxy, as many as 20,000 black holes may have settled around the central few light-years.
 So far, however, no such density cusp has been reported.
 One of the best ways to look for such black holes is via binary stars in which one member is a stellar-mass black hole, because accretion around the black hole would generate detectable X-rays.